The CiME system

 1.7.1 Producing proof trace and proof certificate

 The previous example shows that CiME can give information about the termination proof search.
-When the search succeeds, it is possible to ask for an XML structured trace.
+When the search succeeds, it is possible to ask

 CiME>coq_certify_proof R_peano;

-In order to compile this certificate you need the coccinelle coq library (see http://a3pat.ensiie.fr/pub/index.en.html) for the correspondences between CiME, Coq and Coccinelle versions).
+In order to compile this certificate you need the coccinelle coq library (see http://a3pat.ensiie.fr/pub/index.en.html for the correspondences between CiME, Coq and Coccinelle versions).

 1.7.2 Giving a strategy